clojure/clojure/clojure.markdown

 ### _Maps_ (IPersistentMap)

 Map keys to values.
 Two different map types are provided - hashed and sorted.
 Hash maps require keys that correctly support hashCode and equals.
 Sorted maps require keys that implement Comparable, or an instance of Comparator.
 Hash maps provide faster access O(log<sub>32</sub>N) vs O(logN), but sorted maps are, well, sorted. `count` is O(1). `conj` expects another (possibly single entry) map as the item, and returns a new map which is the old map plus the entries from the new, which may overwrite entries of the old. `seq` returns a sequence of map entries, which are key/value pairs.
 Sorted map also supports `rseq`, which returns the entries in reverse order.
-Maps implement IFn, for invoke() of one argument, which they presume is a key and look up in themselves, i.e. maps are functions of their keys.
+Maps implement IFn, for invoke() of one argument, which they presume is a key and look up in themselves, i.e. maps are functions of their keys. `nil` keys and values are ok.

 Map functions: